1. Research Center

 The used car market has changed, but smart sellers are still coming out ahead.
-In 2025, the days of record-high prices have cooled, but clean, well-documented vehicles remain in demand.
-According to Cox Automotive's 2025 Used Vehicle Market Report, the average used car price dipped just 2.3% from last year, proof that sellers who prepare well can still get excellent value.
+In 2026, the days of record-high prices have cooled, but clean, well-documented vehicles remain in demand.
+Benchmark from 2025 industry indexes: the average used car price dipped about 2.3% year over year, proof that sellers who prepare well can still get excellent value.
+We'll treat 2025 figures as benchmarks, then highlight what to expect heading into 2026 so you can price, prep, and sell with confidence.

 Whether you are selling privately, online, or through a dealership, this guide covers everything you need to know to get top dollar for your vehicle and how Lithia's nationwide network makes it simple, safe, and fast.

-The 2025 used car market is stabilizing after years of volatility.
+The 2026 used car market is stabilizing after years of volatility.
 Inventory is improving, interest rates are steadying, and hybrid and EV demand is influencing resale prices.
-According to Kelley Blue Book, SUVs and trucks continue to lead resale value, while compact sedans have softened slightly.
+Kelley Blue Book reporting continues to show SUVs and trucks to lead resale value, while compact sedans have softened slightly.

 Market Trends and Resale Conditions